Les Greatest Hits

 Les Greatest Hits is Army of Lovers fifth album.
 It is a compilation of the previous albums and three new songs: "Give My Life", "Venus And Mars" and "Requiem".

 Overview

 Two versions of the album were brought out, released in 1995 and 1996 respectively.
-They contain the same tracklisting, except for one song: on the 1996 version "Stand Up for Myself" was replaced with a new song, "King Midas", which also served as a last single of the group in the summer of 1996.
+They contain the same tracklisting, except for one song: on the 1996 version "Stand Up for Myself" was replaced with a new song, "King Midas", which also served as a last single for the group in the summer of 1996.

 This album also announced the return of La Camilla to the band (as a replacement of Michaela de la Cour, who left the band).